amanjpro/greenish/README.md

 #### Packaging

-Greenish supports both "fat jar", that is a single and self-contained jar that can be distributed on any *nix environment (as long as Java and bash are installed):
+Greenish supports both "fat jar" and docker.
+Fat jar is a single and self-contained jar that can be distributed on any *nix environment (as long as Java and Bash are installed):

 ```
 $ sbt assembly